-- This data you are trying to grid is collinear (that is, data all in a line).
+- The data you are trying to grid is collinear (that is, data all in a line).
 Add some additional data points off the existing line of points, or choose a different method.

 - If you don't have enough data points, you may not be able to go as high as third order (cubic).
 Try a quadratic polynomial.